Our Experience Integrating HR Tech for People Analytics - a Vendor by Vendor Comparison.

 - One Model rating - 2.5/5

-- Method - API for standard objects, built in reporting (RaaS) for custom objects
+- Method - API for standard objects, built in reporting for custom objects (via reporting-as-a-service, or "RaaS")

-- The Good - Great documentation, Easy to enable API access and control accessible fields, Good data structures once you have.
-RaaS option does a good job but is limited.
+- The Good - Great documentation, Easy to enable API access and control accessible fields, Good data structures once you have access.
+The RaaS option does a good job but is limited.

 - The Bad - Slow; Slow; Slow; No custom fields available in API, Geared towards providing a snapshot, number of parallel connections limited, constant tweaking required as new behaviors identified, Expert integration skills required; True incremental feeds require you to read and interpret a transaction log

-Workday analytics embedded into the product is underwhelming and we're yet to see Prism Analytics make a dent in filling the needs that HR analysts have beyond convenience analytics.
-So in the meantime if you are serious about improving reporting and people analytics for workday you're going to need to get the data out.
+Workday analytics embedded into the product is underwhelming and we're yet to see Prism Analytics make a dent in filling the needs that people analytics teams or HR analysts have beyond convenience analytics.
+So in the meantime if you are serious about improving reporting and people analytics for Workday you're going to need to get the data out of there and into somewhere else.

-On the surface workday looks to have a great API, and the documentation available is excellent.
-However the single biggest downfall is that the API is focused on providing a snapshot, which is fine for a simple list report but doesnt allow a people analytics team to deliver any worthwhile historical analysis.
-You don't get the bulk history output of other systems or the ability to cobble it together from complete effective dated transactions across objects.
+On the surface Workday looks to have a great API, and the documentation available is excellent.
+However the single biggest downfall is that the API is focused on providing a snapshot, which is fine for a simple list reports but does not allow a people analytics team to deliver any worthwhile historical analysis.
+You don't get the bulk history output of other systems or the ability to cobble it together from complete effective-dated transactions across objects.
 To capture the complete history we had to build an intense process of programmatically retrieving data, evaluating, and running other API calls to build the full history that we need.
 If you want more detail take a look at my blog post on the subject The end of the snapshot workday edition.

 - One Model rating - 4.5/5